secret-scanning-sig/research/README.md

 1. **Create a Branch:** All work must be done in a new branch.
 Name your branch descriptively.
    * Example for a new project: `research-average-github-repo-file-size`
-   * Example for an update: `update-most-common-secret-leak-type-stats`
+   * Example for an update: `update-most-common-secret-leak-types`
 2. **Create a Project Folder:** If you are starting a new research topic, create a new folder in the root of the repository.
 The folder name should be concise and use kebab-case.
-   * Example: `most-common-secret-leak-type-stats`
+   * Example: `most-common-secret-leak-types`
 3. **Conduct Your Research:** Add all relevant materials to your project folder.
 This can include:
    * Notes and raw data.
    * Scripts used for analysis (e.g. Python, R, shell scripts).